yschaeff/qmk_firmware/keyboards/fingerpunch/ffkb/lite/v1/readme.md

 Don't forget to add ```CONVERT_TO=stemcell``` if using a stemcell controller.

 You can also use ```FP_CONVERT_TO=svlinky``` if you are using a svlinky.
 This is not part of the general QMK converters framework.
 I added the logic in the firmware for this pcb directly.
+If using a svlinky, also see the comments at the top of `keyboards/fingerpunch/ffkb/lite/rules.mk` and uncomment / comment the appropriate lines.

 Options are:
 ```